icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [pretty-html-log](https://github.com/angular-extensions/pretty-html-log) - Module for pretty-printing ComponentFixtures, DebugElements, NativeElements, or HTML strings in Jest Angular tests.
 * [log4ngx](https://github.com/secondbounce/log4ngx) - A TypeScript logging framework for Angular projects, based on concepts used in Log4j, Log4net, etc.
 * [ngx-wlog](https://github.com/w5g-wywiwyg/ngx-wlog) - A logger for Angular applications, drawing inspiration from the `.NET` [NLog](https://nlog-project.org/).
 * [ng-route-logger](https://github.com/souravion/ng-route-logger) - A simple and powerful library that helps you track page navigation times inside your Angular application.
+* [candy-logger](https://github.com/shehari007/candy-logger) - A lightweight logging library for JavaScript/TypeScript with a popup UI in browsers and enhanced terminal output in Node.

 ### Maps